mehapps/webhook/README.md

 Receive notifications when Radarr downloads start or are completed.
 Alerts when Prowlarr proxies disconnect or are restored.

+Webhook is still in active development, but I use it every day!

 ## Pre-requisites
 - A Maubot instance with the [Webhook plugin](https://github.com/jkhsjdhjs/maubot-webhook) installed
 - A working [BlueBubbles Server](https://bluebubbles.app/downloads/server/) to track unsent messages (optional)